-If you have ever traveled through the central Lower Peninsula on M-46 you have probably see the ornate Victorian mansion in St. Louis.
+If you have ever traveled through the central Lower Peninsula on M-46 you have probably seen the ornate Victorian mansion in St. Louis.
 The massive white wooden castle-like home was constructed by Colonel John Elwell.
 He invested in the Chicago, Saginaw, and Canada Railroad and made a fortune when he turned the company around after it had been struggling to make a profit.
 John Elwell rose to the rank of Colonel for his service to the civil war and he moved to St Louis in 1875.
 He purchased the whole block on Delaware Street in 1880 and finished construction of his elaborate home in 1884.
 He lived in the home until his death in 1910.

 P.S.
-I saw this house about 5 years ago on a trip to my son’s cross country meet and it inspired to do this website.
+I saw this house about 5 years ago on a trip to my son’s cross country meet and it inspired me to do this website.
 I have been looking for old and interesting houses and places ever since.

 I hope you subscribe to email updates so you won’t miss any new posts,